Note about the General Data Protection Regulation (GDPR) – GDPR Portal:

-You may request access to all your personally identifiable information that we collect online, or otherwise, and maintain in our database by emailing us at the usual address listed on our contact page here, or phoning, or writing.
+You may request access to all your personally identifiable information we collect online, or otherwise, and maintain in our database by emailing us at the usual address listed on our contact page here or phoning, or writing.

-Please note that we will have to take steps to ensure that it is really you requesting your information.
-For example; I have come across accounts of how a variety of individuals (including Private Investigators) have pretended to be other people, and requested their details in accordance with privacy law.
+Please note we will have to ensure that it is really you requesting your information.
+For example; I have come across accounts of how a variety of individuals (including Private Investigators) have pretended to be other people and requested their details under privacy law.
 This method of illegal data acquisition tries to take advantage of human fallibility in various ways, one of which is that many people receiving such a request would assume that only the real subject would ask in that way.
-We request your understanding then; that should you request your private information – that we will employ stringent methods to ensure that it is really you making the request, and not some insurer, bank, Private Investigator, neighbour, ex-partner or other unauthorised person.
+We request your understanding then; that should you request your private information – that we will use stringent methods to ensure that it is really you making the request, and not some insurer, bank, Private Investigator, neighbour, ex-partner or another unauthorised person.
 Personally, I have experience in ‘counter-intelligence’ and am well versed in the ruses people use to try to obtain information.

-- We will endeavour to take all reasonable steps to keep secure any information which we hold about you, and to keep this information accurate and up to date.
-If, at any time, you discover that information held about you is incorrect, you may contact us to have the information corrected.
+- We will endeavour to take all reasonable steps to keep secure any information which we hold about you and to keep this information accurate and up to date.
+If you discover that information held about you is incorrect, you may contact us to have the information corrected.

-- In addition, our employees and the contractors who provide services related to our information systems are obliged to respect the confidentiality of any personal information held by us.
+- In addition, our employees and the contractors who provide services related to our information systems must respect the confidentiality of any personal information held by us.

 What About Other Websites Linked to Our Website?

-We provide links to websites outside of our websites, as well as to third party websites.
+We provide links to websites outside of our websites, and third-party websites.
 These linked sites are not under our control, and we cannot accept responsibility for the conduct of companies linked to our website.
 Before disclosing your personal information on any other website, we advise you to examine the terms and conditions of using that website and its privacy statement.

-We are not responsible for the practices employed by Websites linked to or from our website or the information or content contained therein.
+We are not responsible for the practices used by Websites linked to or from our website or the information or content contained.
 Often links to other websites are provided solely as pointers to information on topics that may be useful to the users of our website.

 Our Commitment To Data Security

-- We strive to ensure the security, integrity and privacy of personal information submitted to our sites, and we review and update our security measures in light of current technologies.
+- We strive to ensure the security, integrity, and privacy of personal information submitted to our sites, and we review and update our security measures considering current technologies.
 Unfortunately, no data transmission over the Internet can be guaranteed to be totally secure.